 One of the qualitative tests for proteins is the xanthoproteic test.
 When a qualitative test for protein in urine is done using the aid of the xanthoproteic test, if a yellow precipitate is formed, then it is guaranteed that there is protein in it.
 The qualitative test for fats is the emulsification test.

 During the emulsification test, the experimental material is first treated with ethanol and then dissolved in water.
-The development of emulsion proves the existence of fats.
-The qualitative analysis for oils is the paper test.
+The development of an emulsion proves the existence of fats.
+The qualitative analysis for oils is the translucent spot test.
 The material to be tested is placed on paper.
 The presence of oil is established when oil marks remain.

 Answer:

-Enzymes are proteinaceous substances which are capable of catalysing chemical reactions of biological origin without themselves undergoing any change.
+Enzymes are proteinaceous substances that are capable of catalyzing chemical reactions of biological origin without themselves undergoing any change.
 They are commonly called biocatalysts.
 The properties of enzymes are as follows:

 1. Enzymes are proteins by nature